Generic name: riociguat (RYE oh SIG ue at)

 Tell your doctor if you have ever had:

 a condition called pulmonary veno-occlusive disease (PVOD);

-a recent history of coughing up blood or bleeding from your lung;
+a cough with bloody mucus, or bleeding from your lung;

 Even if you are not planning a pregnancy, you are considered able to become pregnant if:

 you have entered puberty (even if you have not yet started having periods);

 you have never had a hysterectomy or had your ovaries removed; or

 you have not gone through menopause (you have never gone 12 months in a row without a menstrual period).